Lostprophets: The Betrayed (2007–2010)

-Ilan Rubin with Lostprophets at the Leeds Festival 2007.
+Ilan Rubin performing with Lostprophets at the Leeds Festival 2007.
 Rubin left the group in early 2009.

-The first single from the new album, "It's Not the End of the World, But I Can See It from Here", was aired for the first time on BBC Radio 1 on 19 August.
-It was subsequently released on 12 October 2009 and reached No. 16 on the Official UK chart.
-This was followed by "Where We Belong", which was released on 4 January 2010.

 The band commenced their UK tour with support from Kids in Glass Houses, Hexes, We are the Ocean, and Sharks, in February 2010.
 The Doncaster date to the UK tour was cancelled and refunded, but no reason was given for the cancellation.
 The Port Talbot date of the tour was postponed and moved to a different venue due to a fire at the Afan Lido leisure centre.
 The show took place on 1 May at the Cardiff International Arena.
 Lostprophets confirmed that they would tour Australia.
 The tour took place on 27 March 2010 at The Roundhouse, NSW, Sydney.
 The band also played at the 2010 Reading and Leeds Festival.

-Stuart Richardson commented in 2019 that "towards the end of 2009–2011 we realised Ian had a depressingly sad drug addiction.
+Stu Richardson later reflected that "towards the end of 2009–2011 we realised Ian had a depressingly sad drug addiction.
 It just snuck up on us".

 Weapons (2011–2012)

 In early 2011, the band rented a house in Norfolk that served as their studio while composing a demo and pre-producing for a new album.
-The band was also featured on British rapper/producer Labrinth's album in late 2011.
+The band were also to be featured on British rapper/producer Labrinth's album in late 2011.

 In August 2011, the band went on a short UK tour, with dates in Cardiff, Bournemouth, Oxford and Norwich, as well as the two V Festival dates, and an additional appearance at the Sziget Festival in Budapest, Hungary.
 During this short tour, the band debuted live a new song from the upcoming album, tentatively titled "Bring 'Em Down".

-The band's fifth studio album, Weapons, was released through Epic Records on 2 April 2012, leaving their long-time record label Visible Noise.
+The band's fifth studio album, Weapons, was released through Epic Records on 30 March 2012, leaving their long-time record label Visible Noise.
 Supported by a subsequent tour in the UK, Weapons was produced by Ken Andrews at NRG Recording Studios in Hollywood, California.
 The band released a teaser track in anticipation of their new album entitled "Better Off Dead" in January 2012, though it was confirmed the song is not an official single.
-The band played at Australia's Soundwave festival in February 2012 before heading back to the UK for an extensive tour in support of the new album in April and May supported by Modestep.
-The band's first official single off the album, "Bring 'em Down", was released on 6 February 2012, after debuting on Zane Lowe's BBC Radio 1 show.